THE PEEL : FOR BEAUTIFUL SKIN

 Peeling in Geneva

-• Hydration Use gentle, non-comedogenic, healing moisturisers.
+• Hydration : apply gentle, non-comedogenic, and healing moisturizers to support skin recovery.

-How often should a peel be repeated?
+How often can a peel be repeated ?

 What is the purpose of a peel?